kihong017/Spectrum_Point_Calculation/README.md

 It also provides report on reward points earned for each customer per month and total.

+## Contents
+This project is consists of two project.
+* Client - Front End
+* PointCalculation - Back End

 ## Built With
 * Java 1.8